jasp-stats/jasp-desktop/Docs/development/git-guide.md

 git commit -m "some informative message"
 ```

 Be descriptive in your commits, and commit often (usually when you implemented some logical sub-unit of your feature/bug fix).
+The flag `-m` allows you to write a brief commit message.
+If you would like to be more verbose, you may run the command just as is (`git commit`), which opens up the configured text editor.
+Once you save the commit message, the commit is made.
+If you close the text editor without saving the commit message, the commit will not be done.

 Do not forget to rebase your repository often.